Boundary amenability and measure equivalence rigidity among two-dimensional Artin groups of hyperbolic type: Measured groupoids and measure equivalence rigidity

 \begin{de}[Restriction of a groupoid] Let $\calg$ be a Borel groupoid over a base space $Y$, and let $A\subseteq Y$ be a Borel subset.
 Then the groupoid structure on $\calg$ naturally turns into a Borel groupoid over the base space $A$, which is called the \emph{restriction} of $\calg$ to $A$. \end{de}

 \paragraph*{Measured groupoids.} Let $\calg$ be a discrete Borel groupoid over a base space $Y$.
-If $Y$ carries a $\sigma$-finite positive Borel measure $\mu$ (in which case we say that $Y$ is a \emph{standard measure space}), we say that $\mu$ is \emph{$\calg$-quasi-invariant} if for every Borel subset $B\subseteq \calg$ such that $s_{|B}$ and $r_{|B}$ are Borel isomorphisms to Borel subsets of $Y$, one has $\mu(s(B))=0$ if and only if $\mu(r(B))=0$.
+If $Y$ carries a $\sigma$-finite positive Borel measure $\mu$ (in which case we say that $(Y,\mu)$ is a \emph{standard measure space}), we say that $\mu$ is \emph{$\calg$-quasi-invariant} if for every Borel subset $B\subseteq \calg$ such that $s_{|B}$ and $r_{|B}$ are Borel isomorphisms to Borel subsets of $Y$, one has $\mu(s(B))=0$ if and only if $\mu(r(B))=0$.
 In this case we say that $\calg$ is a \emph{measured groupoid} over $(Y,\mu)$.
 Every Borel subgroupoid of a measured groupoid naturally comes with the structure of a measured groupoid, and likewise the restriction of a measured groupoid to a Borel subset of positive measure naturally comes with the structure of a measured groupoid.
+Notice that for every measure $\mu$ as above, there always exists a finite measure $\mu'$ with the same null sets as $\mu$, so without loss of generality we will often assume in the sequel that $\mu$ has finite measure.

 A measured groupoid $\calg$ over $(Y,\mu)$ is \emph{of infinite type} if for every Borel subset $Y'\subseteq Y$ of positive measure, and a.e.\ $y\in Y'$, there are infinitely many $g\in\calg_{|Y'}$ such that $s(g)=y$.